9 min read

 Mindvalley Members at A-Fest, one of the Mindvalley events

-Highlights: We all have a need to belong to something bigger than ourselves.
-That's the role of the community at Mindvalley events — and here’s how you can be a part of it.
+Summary: We all have a need to belong to something bigger than ourselves.
+That's the role of the community at Mindvalley events—and here’s how to be a part of it.

 There’s something wonderfully magical about stepping into a Mindvalley event.